 Dynamic suspension loads, e.g. fast lifts, and friction can increase the stress by up to 250%!
 Rope suspension is dangerous even if you use rated equipment.
 Be very sure you possess the skills and understand the risks.

 People do find choosing rope online difficult unless they have had a recommendation from a friend or have seen it in use.
-Thankfully, I get a lot of referrals like that.
+Thankfully, I get a lot of referrals like that and many loyal customers as a result.
 Anyway, I made a short video where I sit down and show you the various rope ranges.
 I explain in simple terms the differences, how much work, if any, they need to properly conditioned and generally how it performs.
+I made this video a while ago so some specific products will have changed or more added.
+You'll find more specific and current overviews in each product category.

 A comparison chart